-Each Fund has adopted a Shareholder Servicing Plan (the "Servicing Plan") for its Class A and Class C shares, and has entered into a related Shareholder Servicing Agreement with the Distributor and Allspring Funds Management.
+Each Fund has adopted a Shareholder Servicing Plan (the "Servicing Plan") for its Class A, Class C, Class A2 and Administrator Class, as applicable, shares and has entered into a related Shareholder Servicing Agreement with the Distributor and Allspring Funds Management.
 Under this agreement, the Distributor and Allspring Funds Management are authorized to provide or engage third parties to provide, pursuant to an Administrative and Shareholder Services Agreement, shareholder support services.
 For providing these services, the Distributor, Allspring Funds Management and third parties are entitled to an annual fee from the applicable class of the Fund of up to 0.25% of the average daily net assets of such class owned of record or beneficially by their customers.